Jeffrey Epstein: Association with Trump

-In a profile of Epstein in New York magazine in 2002, former Democratic Senate leader George J. Mitchell said of Epstein, "I would certainly call him a friend and a supporter".
-In the same article, Donald Trump remarked, "I've known Jeff for fifteen years.
+From the 1990s to mid-2000s, Epstein often socialized with Donald Trump.
+Trump, Epstein, and Tom Barrack were like a "set of nightlife musketeers" on the social scene.
+Epstein and Trump socialized in New York and Palm Beach, where they both had houses.
+In 2002 Trump remarked: "I've known Jeff for fifteen years.
 Terrific guy.
 He's a lot of fun to be with.
 It is even said that he likes beautiful women as much as I do, and many of them are on the younger side.
 No doubt about it – Jeffrey enjoys his social life."
-In July 2019, Trump said "I knew him like everybody in Palm Beach knew him," stating four times he had not been "a fan" of Epstein and that he had not spoken to him in about fifteen years.
-A video shot in 1992 surfaced showing the two men partying together at Mar-a-Lago.
-By 2007, Trump reportedly banned Epstein from his Mar-a-Lago club for unseemly pursuit of young females.
-The ban allegation was included in court documents filed by attorney Bradley Edwards, although Edwards later said it was a rumor he tried to, but could not, confirm.
+In 2019, Trump said "I knew him like everybody in Palm Beach knew him," stating four times he had not been "a fan" of Epstein and that he had not spoken to him in about 15 years.
+A video shot in 1992 surfaced showing them partying together at Mar-a-Lago.
+According to The Washington Post, someone who knew Epstein and Trump noted "they were tight...each other's wingmen."